 When we first brought our daughter home from the hospital, I knew things wouldn’t always be easy.
 I knew we’d have sleepless nights, I knew she’d fall and hurt herself, and I knew there would be days when I thought I was going to lose my mind, but I never, in a million years, thought I’d struggle to get a toothbrush into her mouth.

 In fact, I was still ‘brushing’ her teeth with my finger and a washcloth when she turned 3, but I soon realized enough was enough and that I had to make some changes.
-So I asked my awesome Facebook fans for their help, and they shared some great tooth-brushing tips for toddlers that I hope will help another poor soul who struggles with this part of parenting as I once did.
+So, I did some research on how to teach kids to brush their teeth.
+I also asked my awesome Facebook fans for their help and insight on convincing kids to use the toothbrush.
+They shared some great toothbrushing tips for toddlers that I hope will help another poor soul who struggles with this part of parenting as I once did.

 1. LET HER PICK HER OWN TOOTHBRUSH

 This suggestion was a great one to ease the stress of bushing time!
 With so many brushes out there, the process of going to the store and selecting her very own brush is exciting.
 Brushes come in different characters and with exciting features–some spin, some sing and some toothbrushes (like Grush) play games!

 Did you let her pick out the toothbrush and toothpaste?
 My daughter finally relented when it was a Cinderella toothbrush. –Whitney